-The Furniss Suite can be booked as an additional room alongside any of our cottages and is ideal for an additional couple, parent(s), friend(s) or children who are old enough to sleep in a self-contained suite.
+The Furniss Suite can be booked as an additional room alongside any of our cottages.
+It does not have a kitchen, just a small fridge and tea & coffee making facilities.
+However, it is very spacious and is ideal for an additional couple, parent(s), friend(s) or children who are old enough to sleep in a self-contained suite.
 As our cottages are arranged around our courtyard, The Furniss Suite is only a maximum of about 100 feet from your cottage and is only about 15 feet from Wallis Cottage.
 It offers great flexibility and can even be booked for only part of your holiday.
 If the cottage is booked for the dates you require, try searching for one of our other beautiful cottages: Lambriggan Piran, Lambriggan Lemon, Lambriggan Wallis or Lambriggan Heron.It is possible to book The Furniss Suite on a stand-alone basis.
 However, please note that it has NO KITCHEN, only a small fridge and a kettle for making tea/coffee, so you do need to plan to eat out for all your meals.
 If you wish to book The Furniss Suite on a stand-alone basis, please contact us for prices.As part of the Lambriggan Court estate, The Furniss Suite is a wonderfully peaceful and relaxing retreat.
 Our grounds extend to around 8 acres and there are many beautiful spots to relax, perhaps watching the moorhens on one of our lakes, swinging in a hammock on a sunny lawn, spending time with our chickens as they go about their business or enjoying an aperitif in the evening sun that catches the courtyard garden.

 |Size||Sleeps up to 2, Studio|